game-ci/documentation/docs/cloud-runner/02-game-ci-vs-cloud-runner.md

-# Cloud runner vs plain game-ci
+# Cloud Runner vs Standard Game-CI

 Game CI maintains a set of docker images that can be used to run workloads in many scenarios.